TomCunny/AKU/README.md

 (Create a sources.list file in the ol' apt folder) (Automate this script run at start up)

-Id be appreciativeof any help!!
+Id be appreciative of any help on here!!

 Tom Cunny